-After months and months of staircase restoration work and countless updates, the day has finally arrived!
+After countless months of staircase restoration work and almost endless updates, the day has finally arrived!
+We’ve finished!

-Can’t believe it – well neither can we – but our staircase restoration project is finally completed.
+Can’t believe it?
+Well, neither can we, but our staircase restoration project is finally complete.
 Bet you never thought we’d say that!

 Let’s start right back at the beginning.

 This is what our staircase looked like when we moved in.

 Not a pretty sight, is it?
 The spindles were boarded up and everything had been painted so many times, that most of the detail in the wood carvings had been lost – not to mention our whole hallway being brown and green.